-- Grate the zest of your orange and set aside.
+- Grate the zest of your orange and set it aside.

 - Squeeze the orange juice into a measuring cup and add just enough water to measure 3/4 cup of liquid.

-- Grab a smaller bowl and pour orange juice into it, then add the grated orange zest, egg and vegetable oil.
+- Grab a smaller bowl, pour orange juice into it, and add the grated orange zest, egg, and vegetable oil.

 - Whisk well until well blended.